Safaris in the Masai Mara

 The Masai Mara is Kenya’s most popular safari destination and for good reason.
 It is a vast reserve of endless flat grassland crossed by rivers which play host to wildlife’s most spectacular moments.
 Within the park you get all the big game tickets, lion, hippo, crocs, rhino, you name it, Masai Mara has it.
 Perhaps its biggest drawcard is the Wildebeest Migration when vast hordes of Wildebeest roar through the park bringing in its trail a wake of mighty predators.
 If you’re lucky enough to be in Masai Mara during the migration pick a spot by the river and watch enraptured as crocs and lions compete to pick-off stragglers from the clattering herds of wildebeest.

 Masai Mara is around 5-6 hours drive from Nairobi and 3-4 hours from the Rift Valley Lakes at Naivasha and Nakuru.
-If you are planning on diving all the way from Samburu, Mount Kenya or Amboseli, expect to make a whole day of it (8-10 hours)

 The last hour or two of road to the Maasai Mara reserve is awful, so expect a bone rattling drive.
 If you are interested in trekking, camping out in the wild and culture then there are some fantastic experiences to be had in the wider Masai land on the way to the Park.
 Options range from half day visits to the eco camp at Magi Moto to 4 -7 day trekking itineraries in the Loita plains.
 This area also play host to wildlife, giraffe, zebra, antelope and wildebeest are all common as are all the big predators – so you will usually be accompanied by a Masai warrior for security.